 Baby-led potty training (BLPT), or Elimination communication (EC), is a respectful, natural way to care for a baby.
 It can be done with or without nappies.
 Millions of mothers around the world deal with their babies’ toileting needs in this way.
 It is a skill that has been forgotten in the West since the advent of disposable nappies.
-Parents who practise BLPT respond to a baby’s needs as and when they occur, rather than waiting until nappy change time.

 How does it work?

-All babies seem to be born with a reflex that prevents them from soiling themselves.
+All babies seem to be born with a reflex that helps them avoid soiling themselves.
 Parents of newborns often find that their baby wees and poos as soon as they remove the nappy.
 The change in temperature and /or the squat position triggers this reflex.
 A parent can capitalise on this reflex by regularly holding the baby in a position that relaxes the pelvic floor with the nappy off.
 The baby will soon learn to associate the hold and the place (the potty or lavatory) with his bodily functions.
 And so, what starts as a reflex and some lucky timing, moves into a more conscious act on the part of the baby.
 Parents often make a ‘psss’ sound, or a grunting noise to help baby make this connection.

 For the purposes of baby led potty training, the type of nappy or underwear parents use on their babies is not as relevant as the way they are used.
 While parents are practising BLPT (which might be full time, or might be just for an hour), they try to communicate about every wee and poo, which normally means changing a nappy as soon as it is wet or dirty.
 In the first year, most parents use some kind of nappy system as a back up, and they often find that this is easier if they use cloth nappies, or training pants.
 It is possible to use disposables, but it is harder to tell when a baby urinates.
 A mix may be the best option, for example bare-bottomed at home, cloth for out and about, and disposables at night time.